Holy Spirit Academy

 Holy Spirit Academy is a private Catholic school in Monticello, Minnesota, in the United States.
-It is located in the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+It is located in the Archdiocese of Saint Paul and Minneapolis.

 Opened in 2014, Holy Spirit Academy has an integrated program and teaches in the Catholic intellectual tradition.
 It was formally recognized as a Catholic school on October 2, 2020, by the Archdiocese of St. Paul and Minneapolis.

 On May 25, 2023, the school was recognized in the Newman Guide, a society who acknowledges Catholic schools with strong commitment to the faith and academic excellence.

 Students attend Mass Wednesday through Friday, have regular access to the sacrament of Reconciliation, and daily communal prayer, as well as Lauds each morning.